-When working with a client, vendors are often asked to supply some sort of proof they will protect the client’s sensitive data.
-While this may seem like a reasonable request, knowing how much information to share and the best way to do that can be tricky.
+Vendors are often asked by clients to supply some sort of proof they will protect the client’s sensitive data.
+While this may seem like a reasonable request, knowing how much information to share and the best way to do that is important.

 As a vendor, you may receive multiple requests from clients for compliance reports or third party validated security reports, such as a SOC 2.
-If you don’t have a third-party compliance report the client may ask you to complete a security questionnaire.
+If you don’t have a third-party validated report, the client may ask you to complete a security questionnaire.
 (Something we discussed in a recent blog, here.)
 That process can be very time consuming, especially with multiple questionnaires asking for different information.

 We’ve created five guidelines to help vendors meet their clients’ needs, without risking their own security: